OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ### Default Data Sources

 The default data source for each function (where multiple sources are available) can be defined within the [`/sources` menu](https://docs.openbb.co/terminal/usage/guides/changing-sources).
 The available sources for each function are displayed on the right of the menu, and they can be distinguished by the square brackets and distinct font color group.
-Unless a preference for a particular function is defined, the command will prioritize in the order they are dispalyed, from left-to-right, on the Terminal screen.
+Unless a preference for a particular function is defined, the command will prioritize in the order they are displayed, from left-to-right, on the Terminal screen.
 To override a preference or default source, select one of the other choices by attaching the, `--source`, argument to the command syntax.
 The available sources for the feature will be populated by auto complete when the `space bar` is pressed after typing `--source`.
 This information is also printed with the `--help` dialogue of a command.

 ### Importing and Exporting Data